jeffa5/automerge-model-checker/README.md

 ## Design

-The Automerge model checker is built on [Stateright](https://github.com/stateright/stateright) for doing the actual model checking. amc provides convenience wrappers for working with automerge documents as well as a more structured way of building the model to be checked.
+The Automerge model checker is built on [Stateright](https://github.com/stateright/stateright) for doing the actual model checking.
+AMC provides convenience wrappers for working with automerge documents as well as a more structured way of building the model to be checked.
 This comes down to two main parts: the [`Application`](http://jeffas.io/automerge-model-checker/doc/amc/application/trait.Application.html) and the [`Drive`r](http://jeffas.io/automerge-model-checker/doc/amc/driver/trait.Drive.html).

 The application is responsible for implementing the logic of mutating the automerge document.